If you are new to Amazon self-publishing, you might run into a few problems.

 Before publishing it is always best practice to organise reviews that will appear shortly after your book launch.
 But you didn’t know or forgot about this and now it’s too late.

 It’s very hard work.
 You need to beg, grovel and plead for beta readers to help you with this.
-Plus, you need as many as you can get because not all will fulfil their promise.
+Plus, you need as many as you can get because not all of them will fulfil their promise.
 But it’s too late now.

 Solution.
 But not so easy